 CAMELS is an acronym for capital adequacy, assets, management capability, earnings, liquidity, and sensitivity.
 In 1979, the members of the four banking agencies (under the guidance of the Federal Financial Institutions Examination Council) adopted the Uniform Financial Institutions Rating System (UFIRS), commonly known as the CAMEL rating system.
 In 1997, the Board of Governors of the Federal Reserve System revised the CAMEL rating system to include a sixth component – sensitivity to market risk.

 The primary purpose of the CAMEL ratings is not to identify future bank failures, but for the regulators to provide an assessment of a bank’s overall condition.
 It should be noted that the CAMELS ratings given to banks are not released to the public.
 The ratings are used by upper management to understand and regulate possible risks.
 One of the main reasons why CAMELS ratings are not released to the public is to prevent a potential “run on the bank” for a bank that has been downgraded.

 The National Credit Union Administration adopted the CAMEL ratings in 1987.
-The “S” rating will take effect in April 2022.
+The “sensitivity” rating will take effect in April 2022.

-There are six categories which make up the CAMELS ratings and each is rated on a scale from one to five, one being the best rating and five being the worst rating.
+There are 6 categories that make up the CAMELS ratings and each is rated on a scale from 1 to 5, with 1 being the best rating and 5 being the worst.
 The lower rating indicates more financial stability and less risk.

 In some instances, enforcement actions can be costly to the bank and individuals at the bank.
 Money and resources may need to be spent to correct the problem/s identified by the regulators.
 There is also the reputational aspect of being the target of an enforcement action.